github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 ## What are the supported secrets

 For information about the secrets and service providers supported by {% data variables.product.prodname_secret_scanning %}, see "[AUTOTITLE](/code-security/secret-scanning/introduction/supported-secret-scanning-patterns#supported-secrets)."

-## Enabling {% data variables.product.prodname_secret_scanning %}

-TODO: PLEASE DO NOT REVIEW THIS SECTION AS I WANT TO MAKE IT CONCISE AND SEE WHAT IS IN THE ENABLING ARTICLE(S)

-{% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
-The feature is not available on user-owned repositories{% endif %}.

-{% data variables.product.prodname_secret_scanning_caps %} is automatically enabled for all public repositories on {% data variables.product.prodname_dotcom %}.
-For private repositories, {% data variables.product.prodname_secret_scanning %} can be enabled as part of {% data variables.product.prodname_GH_advanced_security %}.

-{% data variables.secret-scanning.user_alerts_caps %} is available {% ifversion secret-scanning-user-owned-repos %}{% ifversion ghes %}on all repositories with a license for {% data variables.product.prodname_GH_advanced_security %}{% else %}for free on all public repositories, and for private and internal repositories that are owned by organizations using {% data variables.product.prodname_ghe_cloud %} with a license for {% data variables.product.prodname_GH_advanced_security %}{% endif %}{% elsif fpt %}for free on all public repositories that you own{% else %}on all organization-owned repositories with a license for {% data variables.product.prodname_GH_advanced_security %}.
-The feature is not available on user-owned repositories{% endif %}. {% data reusables.secret-scanning.secret-scanning-user-owned-repos-beta %}

-If you're a repository administrator, you can enable {% data variables.secret-scanning.user_alerts %} for any {% ifversion fpt %}public{% endif %} repository{% ifversion ghec or ghes %}, including archived repositories{% endif %}.
-Organization owners can also enable {% data variables.secret-scanning.user_alerts %} for all {% ifversion fpt %}public {% endif %}repositories or for all new {% ifversion fpt %}public {% endif %}repositories within an organization.
-For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository)" and "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization)."

-{% ifversion fpt %}The following users can enable and configure additional scanning:
-      *Owners of repositories on {% data variables.product.prodname_dotcom_the_website %}, on any _public_ repositories they own.
-      *Organizations owning _public_ repositories, on any of these repositories.
-      *Organizations using {% data variables.product.prodname_ghe_cloud %}, on any public repositories (for free), and on any private and internal repositories, when you have a license for {% data variables.product.prodname_GH_advanced_security %}.{% elsif ghec %}You can enable and configure additional scanning for repositories owned by organizations that use {% data variables.product.prodname_ghe_cloud %} for any public repositories (for free), and for private and internal repositories when you have a license for {% data variables.product.prodname_GH_advanced_security %}.
-Enterprise owners can manage the automatic enablement of {% data variables.product.prodname_GH_advanced_security %} for new repositories owned by {% data variables.product.prodname_emus %} with an enterprise level setting.{% endif %}

-For more information, see TODO: - link to enabling article.

 ## Customizing {% data variables.product.prodname_secret_scanning %}